 This means that every dosage period that goes by without the patient being informed of the mistake, he or she is at risk for more critical injuries.

 You might not realize that you have suffered injuries associated with a medication error until days or weeks after it has happened.

 As soon as you believe there is a problem with your medication or if you believe that a doctor has improperly prescribed you something, you need to consult with a Florida medical malpractice attorney immediately.

 What to Do If You’ve Been a Victim

 Medication mistakes are not minor and should always be taken seriously.
 They can have significant repercussions on your life and generate a range of complications and costly medical expenses.

 In order to best protect yourself, you need to have a consultation with a Florida medical malpractice attorney in Jacksonville as soon as possible after the medication mistake has happened.

-You want to discontinue use of the medicine and get a second medical opinion as well but an attorney can help you determine whether or not the legal elements of a medical malpractice claim are there.
+You want to discontinue the use of the medicine and get a second medical opinion as well but an attorney can help you determine whether or not the legal elements of a medical malpractice claim are there.

 A discussion with an attorney can give you a broad overview of what to expect if you decide to move forward with a medical malpractice lawsuit.